• Skip to primary navigation

 Ready to bake?
 Join the free membership group to get new recipes and a newsletter delivered to your inbox!
 You can also stay in touch on Facebook, Pinterest, and Instagram.
 I’d love to stay in touch!

-Homemade graham cookies topped with marshmallows and coated in creamy chocolate.
+Each chocolate covered marshmallow cookie has a graham cookie base topped with a marshmallow and coated in creamy chocolate.

 5 from 1 vote